input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

   - llvm 15, or a patched llvm
   - nodejs, latest stable version but older should also work and only if you want to run the JS with node.

 Most Linux distributions will have the necessary llvm patches.
-If your on nixos, you'll need to use `llvm_git` and hope for the best.
+If you're on nixos, you'll need to use `llvm_git` and hope for the best.
 [This fork](https://github.com/doyougnu/ghc.nix) of `ghc.nix` will also be useful to you.